BIDS/repro-case-studies/case-studies/rjleveque.md

 ## How or where did you learn about reproducibility?

+My interest in the topic came out of frustration with the publications in numerical analysis (including my own) where it was impossible to reproduce published results or fully understand the implementation of new algorithms they describe.
 I became proficient with git initially through involvement in open source software projects.

 ## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?